LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ### 5.1 Game Settings

 - Standardized settings for each game will be determined by Staff
 - Settings will be communicated to all teams prior to the start of each cup
+- Detailed game settings will be provided upon the game's official release

 ### 5.2 Fair Play